Internships and research funds are awarded to support student research projects during the academic year or over the summer.

 The Class of 2006 Internship Fund provides support for expenses associated with full-time, unpaid summer student internships, including, but not limited to, related transportation, room and/or board expenses.

 The George and Martha Darcy Internship Support Fund provides cost-of-living stipends to students possessing a B average or better and pursuing full-time internship opportunities in the areas of communications, writing, advertising, public relations, publishing and/or media, including print journalism and telecommunications.
-Preference will be given to students undertaking an internship during the summer between their junior and senior years.
+Preference is given to students undertaking an internship during the summer between their junior and senior years.

 The Dizengoff Family First-Year Forward Fund, established by Betsy W. and Ira S. Dizengoff, parents of Reuben Eli Dizengoff, Class of